Skip to main content

 Each model can have completely different criteria and grading logic.

-Before deploying, Seam validates your criteria with a 45-account test:
+Before deploying, Seam validates your criteria with a 45-account test.
+Navigate to Fit Score → Click on your fit score → Backtest.

 1